gervval-byte/Code_P2BTC1_BRIDEL-Caroline_GERVAIS-Valentin/README.md

 ### Visualization :
 1. Line plots for Fecal data (Time course).
 2. Violin plots with scattered data points for Cecal and Ileal data
-### User Interface:
+### User Interface :
 Uses tkinter for easy file selection instead of manually written paths

 ## Limitations and Known Issues
 The application fulfills the project requirements, but the following limitations exist:
-### Performance Optimization (Time Complexity):
+### Performance Optimization (Time Complexity) :
 1. The current algorithm iterates through the entire source file for each mouse ID identified and does not save information in a dictionnary
 2. For small datasets, the execution time is acceptable.
 However, for very large datasets, the processing time would increase significantly and exponentially
-### Input File Rigidity:
+### Input File Rigidity :
 The script strictly expects the CSV columns to be in a specific order and won't work if the input CSV structure changes (the script will extract incorrect data or eventually crash)
 The script also don't work for any other mouth name that would'nt start with ABX and if the treatment is not placebo and ABX Inside data_extraction, the script directly cast values: vx=int(data[7]) and vy=math.log10(float(data[8])) and if a cell in the CSV contains text instead of a number, the script will crash immediately
-### Statistical Analysis:
+### Statistical Analysis :
-The application generates visual comparisons but does not perform mathematical statistical tests for the user to confirm if the differences between ABX and placebo
+The application generates visual comparisons but does not perform mathematical statistical tests for the user to confirm if the differences between ABX and placebo can be considered as significant
-### Image Saving Strategy:
+### Image Saving Strategy :
 Currently, the fecal plot image is saved at the very end of the process to optimize performance.
 Real-time visualization during processing is disabled to save resources and time